slerman12/Help-me/7-Ongoing.md

 It's taking me a year to write this.
 They couldn't even understand my research, and Michael isn't even in my field.
 Did he really expect me to convey all of this in a single meeting as well while I had no salary or income?
 I responded to Michael about meeting: (1) "Hi Michael, I’d be willing to meet.
 But please extend my stipend through November," and (2) "I would be glad to meet in person, but I ask that you restore my stipend for the month of November.
 Thank you."
 (November is my birthday actually).
 I did my best to convey and elaborate on everything and he ignored those emails too.
 Through every week of my PhD, I was being actively overseen remotely and in person by two different research groups requiring regular research updates, intensive software engineering tasks, and proof of progress — both of whom said I was done and ready to defend (when I needed more time, having not even written the thesis), and were capable of verifying the reinstatement/non-termination-satisfying information to Michael that the brand new committee wanted chronologically after my advisor's notification of withdrawal of support.

-Furthermore, support was withdrawn long before that email.
+Furthermore, "support," as distinct from "pay," was withdrawn long before Michael sent that reinstatement-mentioning email.

+Note also: the university doesn't have PhD "reinstatement applications."

+> [!IMPORTANT]
+> The PhD student handbook has **only one clause of accountability** for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement:
+> - in writing
+> - when support is withdrawn

 ## Definitions